UBC-DSCI/dsci-100/README.md

 ## Policies

+### Late Registration
+Students who register for the class late have 1 week from their registration date on Canvas to complete all prior assignments.

 ### Late Assignments / Quiz Absence
-Students must be present at the invigilation venue (in class, on Zoom, examination centre, etc) to take the quiz; otherwise they will be considered to have missed the quiz and will be assigned a grade of zero.
-Students who will miss a quiz must provide a self-declaration and make arrangements (e.g., schedule an oral make-up quiz) with the Instructor prior to the quiz.
+Students **must be present** at the invigilation venue (in class, on Zoom, examination centre, etc) to take quizzes; otherwise they will be considered to have missed the quiz and will be assigned a grade of zero.

+Students who will miss a quiz **must provide a self-declaration prior to the quiz** and make arrangements (e.g., schedule an oral make-up quiz) with the Instructor.
 Failing to present a declaration within a reasonable timeframe before the quiz will result in a grade of zero.

-We will not provide extensions for the lecture and tutorial worksheets; late assignments will receive a grade of zero.
+There will be **no extensions for the lecture and tutorial worksheets**; late assignments will receive a grade of zero.
 Instead, we will drop the lowest grade on tutorials and worksheets for the semester.

-For all other assignments and the course project, a late submission will receive a 50% penalty.
+For all other assignments and the course project, a **late submission will receive a 50% penalty**.

-### Late Registration
-Students who register for the class late have **1 week from their registration date on Canvas** to complete all prior assignments.

 ### Autograder Policy
 Many of the questions in assignments are graded automatically by software.
 The grading computer has exactly the same hardware setup as the server that students work on.
 No assignment, when completed, should take longer than 5 minutes to run on the server.
 The autograder will automatically stop (time out) for each student assignment after a maximum of 5 minutes; **any ungraded questions at that point will receive a score of 0.**

-Furthermore, students are responsible for making sure their assignments are *reproducible*, and run from beginning to end on the autograding computer.
+Students are responsible for making sure their assignments are *reproducible*, and run from beginning to end on the autograding computer.
 In particular, **please ensure that any data that needs to be downloaded is done so by the assignment notebook with the correct filename to the correct folder.** A common mistake is to manually download data when working on the assignment, making the autograder unable to find the data and often resulting in an assignment grade of 0.

 In short: whatever grade the autograder returns after 5 minutes (assuming the teaching team did not make an error) is the grade that will be assigned.